garrandall/popular-music-data/tracks/drive-by-train.md

 Just a shy guy, looking for a two-ply Hefty bag to hold my-y-y-y-y-y love

 When you move me, everything is groovy
-They don't like it sue me, hmm the way you do me
+They don't like it sue me, hm the way you do me
 Oh, I swear to you, I'll be there for you
 This is not a drive by-y-y-y-y